ICanHelpYouWithThat/ichywt-docs/source/api/activity_addprofile.md

-# Service API Name
+# Service API Activity Add Profile
-This is a description of the service.
-Any customization can be done here.
+This service will record a request from an individual to work on an activity

 ---
 ## Preconditions
- - Bulleted list
- - Bulleted list
+ - User is logged in
+ - User has skill requested or could have skill requested
+ - There is an open activity

 ### Request

-A description of the Request
+User requests that they are considered for an activity.

 #### Authentication / Authorization
  - Notes on Authentication / Authorization